angelnu/LorawanSensor/README.md

 # Soil sensor for LoraWan

 This sensor uses a custom PCB to measure soil and send via LoraWan when the value changes enough.
+The design objective were:
+- a sensor that could run without replacing batteries during the life cycle of the device
+- small size
+- easy to build and program (need a 20-30)
+- cost bellow 20€
+- resist the outside weather with an easy to print cage

-It can work on a CR123 battery for 20 years (self-discharge of the battery being the main factor).
+The sensor can work on a CR123 battery for 20 years (self-discharge of the battery being the main factor).
 It sends the battery voltage and (optionally) the temp of the MCU (using factory calibration).

 For each new detected device it generates unique LoraWan keys and upload them to flash.
 This way the same firmware can be used for multiple instances of the same board.

 Download commands might be used to query or modify the configuration.
 See the commands section bellow.

+## Power cosumption

+- sleep: 1.5 uA
+- run: 415 uA at 4 MHz - 20 ms for measurement - 2 seconds waiting for reception
+- Sending; 120 mA during 50 ms
+- Sending each 60 minutes (at least moisture level changess fast - watering, raining)
+- Battery: 1400 mAh

+The above gives a theorical batery life of 47 years without auto-discharge.
+In reality the auto-discharge effect is expected to be the predominant one defining the live of the device to around 20 years for a good quality battery.

 ## Bill of Materials
 It can be built for ca 15€ ussing the following parts: